OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

     fclose(fp);

     } else {
        /* Error opening /proc/self/maps.
-If this happens, something is off. */ }
+If this happens, something is of. */ }
 }
 ```